 In this week’s edition of Wacky Word Wednesday, you’ll learn about an epic historical battle that, erm… never really happened.
 But it’s rife with intrigue, good ol’-fashioned anthropomorphism, and of course an interesting term you can add to the list of words you use to show off at parties.
 Enjoy!

-The fourth issue of “Your Own Terms,” the biweekly comic about Sir Terminus: Crusader of Logic, Manly Valor, and Multilingual Terminology Management.
-In this week’s issue, Terminus helps a coworker standardize their glossary with a –let’s just say– “unusual” method of file conversion.
+The seventh issue of “Your Own Terms,” the biweekly comic about Sir Terminus: Crusader of Logic, Manly Valor, and Multilingual Terminology Management.
+In this week’s issue, Terminus finds out the hard way not to mess with internal auditors.
+Ever.